 - Bug repellent.
 You already know how bad the mosquitoes and flies can be in Canada in the summer.
 Carrying an effective bug repellent can make the difference between an enjoyable experience and a nightmare.

 - A knife.
 A small fixed-blade knife will be more useful for heavier cutting chores, but a folding utility knife or multitool will be handy in other situations.
 Why not carry both?
 They’re small, compact, and lightweight.
-You don’t have to spend a lot of money on one, but choose a decent quality brand that won’t let you down when you need it.
+You don’t have to spend a lot of money on one, but choose a decent quality.

 - A flashlight.
 You might think that if you need some light you can rely on the one on your phone, but don’t bet the farm on it.
 It’s always good to have a backup.
 High-intensity LED flashlights are inexpensive, readily available, and small.
 It’s a good idea to carry some extra batteries too.